b-com-software-basis/xpcf/README.md

 xpcf provides several tools to ease the remoting of components :

-1. xpcf\_grpc\_gen  : parses the IF and generates the needed remoting code for each inteface in a project.
+1. xpcf\_grpc\_gen  : parses the interfaces and generates the needed remoting code for each inteface in a project.
     - From an interface, the tool creates :
         - grpc request and response messages with each input/output type translated to grpc types
         - a grpc service containing rpc : one for each method of the interface